City Board approves agreement with state for proposed vaccine sites - The Vicksburg Post

 The Board of Mayor and Aldermen Monday approved a memorandum of understanding with the state Health Department to use the sites under a proposed public inoculation program.

 City Attorney Nancy Thomas said the auditorium and the convention center would serve as drive-through vaccination sites if needed by the state.
-She also mentioned Uptown Vicksburg, the former Vicksburg Mall, was also being considered as a possible site.
+She also mentioned Uptown Vicksburg, the former Vicksburg Mall, was being considered as a possible site.
 The shopping center was previously used as a test site for the virus.

 Warren County Emergency Management Agency Director John Elfer said the two sites were selected as part of a program the Health Department is developing to establish community vaccination sites to get medication to the public “not just for this pandemic but for other pandemics if we had to issue medication.”